Will Blockchain Revolutionize Healthcare? The Truth or A Hype

 You will now spend the next 14 minutes coming to a stand still of whether or not Blockchain will impact the Healthcare industry and if it does – *Spoiler* It Will – How can you be a part of the evolution.

-The diagnosis will start with us seeing how Blockchain technology and Healthcare fit together and what are the different use cases of the technology in the industry.
+The diagnosis will start with us seeing how Blockchain technology and Healthcare fit together and what are the different blockchain healthcare use cases of the technology in the industry?
 Next, the symptoms of Blockchain will be studied and a clear diagnosis will be made in terms of the technology future.
 Lastly, the measures will be shared to help the businesses offering Healthcare Apps utilize the technology, rightly.

 Let’s start with the Medical Evaluation of Blockchain Technology.

-The one concrete thing in the unsurety surrounding whether or not Blockchain will do to Healthcare what it did to Finance, is the fact that Blockchain is a part of the 9 Healthcare Trends that businesses will be following in 2018.
+The one concrete thing in that is unsure is whether or not Blockchain will do to Healthcare what it did to Finance, is the fact that Blockchain is a part of the 10 Healthcare Trends that businesses will be following in 2021.

-But as something that was originally incepted to be a part of payment ecosystem, how does Blockchain fit into the Healthcare Industry?
+But as something that was originally conceived to be a part of payment ecosystem, how does Blockchain fit into the Healthcare Industry?

 Let’s begin the answer to this ‘How’ with the issue that gave scope for Blockchain technology intervention.